If I’m Not a Nurse, Can I Still Go to NP School?

 An LPN can complete an LPN-to-BSN bridge program in around two years.
 With an RN license, they can apply to NP graduate programs.
 Some nursing schools may offer direct admission to NP programs for graduates of BSN bridge programs.

-Other Paths to Become a Nurse Practitioner
+Other Paths to Becoming a Nurse Practitioner

 Yes, you can become an NP without a nursing degree.
 Direct-entry MSN programs admit applicants with non-nursing bachelor’s degrees.
 In these programs, you’ll complete foundational nursing courses to earn your RN license before moving on to graduate-level nursing courses.
 NP programs incorporate clinical requirements so you can work as an NP.